magomimmo/modern-cljs/doc/tutorial-20.md

 As you see, we modified the rules for each `cljx` build to be compliant with the latest available `"0.3.0"` release.
 Not a big deal.
-But wait a minute, a [second change][] is the syntax for annotation.
-This change seems to require to edit the `syntax.cljx` file, which is the only file hosted inside the `cljx-src` directory.
+But wait a minute, a [second required change][] is the syntax for features annotation.
+This change requires to edit the `syntax.cljx` file, which is the only file hosted inside the `cljx-src` directory.

 ```bash
 tree project/cljx-src/